 Graduate translator Tatjana Heckmann

-in the form of consistent further training.
+I have been working as a technical translator for 25 years and have been able to continuously expand my language and specialist knowledge during this time.
+Both in everyday life as a translator and in the form of consistent further training.
 I regularly attend seminars and workshops held by my professional association to consistently enhance my expertise.
 My focus is on the areas of mechanical and plant engineering.
-In addition, I read technical books in my working languages English and Italian to keep up to date with current developments.
+In addition, I read technical books in my working languages to keep up to date with current developments.

 Mastery of the working languages and knowledge of the cultural, specific characteristics of a country are part of the tools of the trade of all good translators.
 Only a 360° view for a country and its people, its language and culture, as well as an unwavering interest in the current developments of the countries in which the working languages are spoken, make it possible to understand the context and to translate the source text correctly.